SAP-samples/teched2025-CA162/exercises/ex0/README.md

 1. Search for the internet browser on your computer and navigate to the SAP S/4HANA Cloud Public Edition instance: https://my426786.s4hana.cloud.sap
 2. Afterwards, also sign in to the SAC instance in a second tab: https://sacteched25.eu10.hcs.cloud.sap

+> [!NOTE]
+> Please use the full email address including your seat number for authentication: ca162-0XY@education.cloud.sap, where *XY* is your seat number.

+## Summary

+After successfully authenticating, we can now start with [Exercise 1](exercises/ex1/).